Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-07-06-Softmax-Regression.md

 	$$
 </div>

 Now, Ng chooses to drop the scaling factor out front and focus only on the product of the natural parameters $\phi$.
 We can use the same trick on this form of the equation.
-We also break out the $K^{th}$ component of $phi$ from the rest of the sum to achieve a *minimal* representation for the distribution.
+We also break out the $K^{th}$ component of $\phi$ from the rest of the sum to achieve a *minimal* representation for the distribution.
 This makes sense; as Ng describes, once we have up to $K-1$ terms, the $K$ term can be represented by one minus the sum of the rest.

 <div style="font-size: 150%;">
 	$$